Abu Taher (composer)

 Abu Taher (1 November 1954 – 14 July 1999) was a Bangladeshi music composer.
-He was notable for the songs like "Jalaiya Premer Batti", "Tore Putuler Moto Kore Sajiye" and "Beder Meye Jyotsna Ammay Kotha Diyeche".
+He was notable for the songs like "Prthibite Sukh Bole Jodi", " Buk Bhora Bhalobasa", "Jalaiya Premer Batti", "Tore Putuler Moto Kore Sajiye" and "Beder Meye Jyotsna Ammay Kotha Diyeche".
 He has composed music for 20 films in his career.
 His repertoire includes films Beder Meye Jyotsna (1989), Khotipuron (1989), Beder Meye Jyotsna (1991), Gariyal Bhai (1992), Kkhoma (1992), Tumi Amar (1994), Rakhal Raja (1995), Buk Bhora Bhalobasha (1999) etc.

 Early life and career

 Abu Taher was born in a musical family.
 He is the eldest son of Ekushey Padak-winning music director Dhir Ali Miah.
 Veteran composer Alauddin Ali and composer Mansur Ali are the paternal uncles of him.
 His younger brother is music director Ali Akram Shuvo.

 He has worked extensively with Sabina Yasmin, Runa Laila, Andrew Kishore, Kanak Chapa, Kumar Bishwajit and Dolly Sayontoni.
 Dolly Sayontoni has sung the maximum number of songs in her career in his films, alongside Shawkat Ali Emon and Ali Akram Shuvo.